 3. Sleeping Bag

 Nights can get cold on Kilimanjaro, especially once you get above 10,000 feet.
 You’ll need a warm sleeping bag rated to at least 0 ºF.
 You have two basic options when it comes to sleeping bags: synthetic or down.
 There are pros and cons to each type.
 The down bags are lighter, but they’re also more expensive and don’t dry very quickly.
-Synthetic bags are slightly less expensive and dry more easily than down, but they’re also heavier.
+Synthetic bags are slightly less expensive and dry more easily than down, but they’re also heavier and more bulky.
 If you don’t plan on using a warm sleeping bag often or just don’t want to lug it over to Kilimanjaro, you can rent a bag from Tusker Trail.
 Tusker rents Mountain Hardwear Synthetic mummy bags rated to -30 ºF to keep you nice and toasty.

 - Diamox (for help with acclimatization)